Not all Steel Roofing is Created Equal.

 In the State of Michigan, residential building code requires that steel roofs are made from a minimum of an AZ-50 Galvalume® or G90 Galvanized Steel.

 To view pages 421 & 422 regarding the minimum quality of steel allowed to be used as a roof covering from the 2015 Michigan Residential Code book Click Here. (pdf.) or click on the images below. (opens in new tab)

 When shopping for your new steel roof you need to make sure you are being quoted for at least an AZ-50 Galvlaume® or G90 Galvanized panel.
-If you are receiving a quote from one of our competitors you need to make sure you are not being quoted for a G60 Galvanized Steel Siding panel and being told you can use it for a steel roof.
-If you purchase that type of product, according to the current Michigan Residential Building Code book you will not be able to legally install that as a roof in the State of Michigan.
+If you are receiving a quote from one of our competitors, be sure you are not being quoted for a G60 Galvanized Steel panel and being told you can use it for a steel roof.
+We have been informed that many lumber yards and big box retailers tell customers that they can use it as roofing which is incorrect.
+According to the current Michigan Residential Building Code book, you will not be able to legally install a G60 galvanized steel panel on a residential roof in the State of Michigan.
+(See above pictures)

 The information below is from the Metal Roofing Alliance.
 Visit their web site here to learn more about steel roofing in general.

 Steel roofing for residential applications is very lightweight with the heaviest product weighing about 1.5 pounds per square foot when installed.
 The products are initially produced in giant rolls at the steel mills.
 They are then coated with a metallic coating to prevent rust at the steel plant.
 The rolls are then painted at a coil coating plant using high-speed paint lines that bake on the coating.
 The painted coil is then shipped to a roofing manufacturer where it is formed into long panels by a process called rollforming or they are stamped into individual shingles using large presses.